Evasilog/AnimalPedia/README.md

 <br>

 # Introduction
-The application was proceeded by a group of undergraduate students of the Department of Informatics of AUTh in the context of the implementation of the work of the course Development of Mobile Devices.
+This app was developed by a group of undergraduate students of the department of informatics of AUTh within the course of the subject "Development of Mobile Devices"

 # Purpose of the application
-The purpose of the application is to inform users about the animals of the planet through an interactive environment.
+The goal of the app is to inform the users about the variousanimals of the planet through an interactive environment.

 # Application functionality
-Our application is divided into 4 main categories in which you find the user in the bottom navigation bar.
+Our application has 4 main parts where are all located at the bottom into a navigation bar
-- Home - Home with the five main categories of animals, where one of these uses is selected discovers its animals.
+- Home - the home page which contains 5 animal groups where the user can select any of these and discover its animals.
-- Search - An animal search page.
+- Search - animal search page.
-- Favorites - Animal page saved as user's favorites.
+- Favorites - a page where the user can store and find his favorites animals.
-- Map - Page with a map that a continent selects the user to discover its animals.<br>
+- Map - this page has a world map where the user can tap on each continent and view its animals. <br>
 <img src="https://user-images.githubusercontent.com/56198786/129361414-73592aef-ed4f-4909-9699-686110cf31fc.png" width="500">

 Screenshots of the four main screens:<br>